iredmail/docs/howto/force.user.to.change.password.md

 # Force mail user to change password in 90 days

 ## How it works

-iRedMail configures Roundcube to store password change date while user changed their password.
+iRedMail configures Roundcube to store last password change date while user changed their password.
 For MySQL/MariaDB/PostgreSQL backends, it's stored in SQL database `vmail`, column `mailbox.passwordlastchange`.
 For LDAP backends, it's stored in LDAP attribute `shadowLastChange` of user account.
 If user didn't change password before, or user account is newly created, the password last change date will be set to `0000-00-00 00:00:00`.

 iRedAPD has plugin to force mail users to change password before sending email:

-* `sql_force_change_password_in_days`: for MySQL, MariaDB and PostgreSQL backends.
+* `sql_force_change_password_in_days`: for SQL backends (MySQL, MariaDB and PostgreSQL).
 * `ldap_force_change_password_in_days`: for LDAP backends (OpenLDAP and OpenBSD built-in LDAP server `ldapd(8)`).